By Carol Larson

 Whether talking about space travel or his dancing cranes made of old French horns, Every provides insight into a long line of Wisconsin folk artists.
 These people came from ordinary circumstances, but saw extraordinary potential in everyday objects.
 Rocks and broken glass became a way to express big dreams, big ideas worth celebrating.

-Today you can still talk to art environment builders at places like Jurustic Park in Marshfield, WI.
+Today you can still talk to art environment builders at places like Jurustic Park in Marshfield.
 Clyde Wynia and his wife Nancy are both artists, though Clyde claims he is a “paleontologist,” digging up extinct species from the nearby marsh.
 These “reassembled” rusty creatures are laugh-producing, and kids love them.

 Fred Smith’s Wisconsin Concrete Park

-One of the larger parks is Fred Smith’s Wisconsin Concrete Park in Phillips, WI.
+One of the larger parks is Fred Smith’s Wisconsin Concrete Park in Phillips.
 A retired lumberjack, Smith ran the Rock Garden Tavern, and over 15 years embedded broken bar glass and machine parts in concrete to create 237 giant historical and fictional characters, from Abe Lincoln to Paul Bunyan, to a recreation of Iwo Jima’s famous flag raising.

 In 1930 Nick Engelbert was inspired by Dickeyville, though it was humor that emerged in his sculptures.
 Engelbert’s home in Hollandale, called Grandview for the spectacular vista, is entirely encased in colorful stones.
 The yard displays his whimsical creatures, including an elephant, birds, monkeys, and a Viking warrior standing in his own boat.